SPF Permerror: How to Fix Too Many DNS Lookups Safely

 Final takeaway

 An SPF permerror is a symptom.
-The root cause is usually unmanaged sender growth.
+The root cause is usually unmanaged sender growth — often visible as permanent error: too many DNS lookups.

 Fix the record, but also fix the process that allowed it to grow without review.
 Inventory first.
 Remove obsolete entries carefully.
+Prefer DKIM so alignment is not SPF-only.
 Flatten only if you can maintain it.
 Test every legitimate sender before you declare success.
+Distinguish temperror (temporary) from permerror (fix the published state).

-If you are not sure whether your current record is already close to the lookup limit, start with a full domain check before making the next sender change.
+If you are not sure whether your current record is already close to the lookup limit, start with a full domain check on free tools before making the next sender change.
+For ongoing visibility after cleanup, use Monitor; for hands-on remediation, see managed service.
+Full reference: how to set up SPF.